gbmhunter/MFixedPoint/README.rst

 32-bit Fixed-Point Numbers
 --------------------------

 The integer precision is (32 bits - p).
-Intermediatary overflows are protected with int64 casting, end-result overflows will wrap like usual.
+Intermediary overflows are protected with int64 casting, end-result overflows will wrap like usual.
-Support operator oveloading for most common fixed-point arithemetic.
+Support operator oveloading for most common fixed-point arithmetic.

 64-bit Fixed-Point Numbers
 --------------------------

-Intermediatary overflows are **NOT** protected from overflowing, due to the inability of converting to int128_t on most embedded platforms.
+Intermediary overflows are **NOT** protected from overflowing, due to the inability of converting to int128_t on most embedded platforms.
 On any 32-bit or lower architecture, 64-bit numbers will be slower than 32-bit numbers.
 Use only if 32-bit numbers don't offer the range/precision required.